Intraventricular haemorrhage (bleeding) (IVH)

 We have information about looking after your baby on the neonatal unit, as well as other ways of being involved in care.

-What are the potential short and long-term effects of IVH?
+Are there any short or long-term effects of IVH?

 An IVH can cause greater risk of problems with development.
 Less serious bleeding (grades one and two) don’t usually cause serious or long-term problems for your baby.
 Grades three and four are more serious, with a greater risk of long-lasting effects.
 Sadly, some babies with severe bleeding will die.